DataJuggler/DataJuggler.Cryptography/README.md

 This version is for .NET 9.
 Use a 8.x version for .NET 8, a 7.x for .NET 7.

 # News

+Update 11.21.2025: DataJuggler.Cryptography has been updated to .NET 10.

 Update 11.19.2024: DataJuggler.Cryptography has been updated to .NET 9.

 Update 11.20.2023: DataJuggler.UltimateHelper was updated.